-When an offense occurs, the Site Coordinator typically asks the juvenile, a parent or guardian/caregiver, or other responsible adult to come to the school within 5 days to discuss the offense.
+When an offense occurs, the Site Coordinator typically asks the juvenile, a parent or guardian/caregiver, or other responsible adult to come to the school within 5 days to discuss the offense .
 This process allows the Site Coordinator to resolve minor disputes without the need to file a complaint with the court.
 The school staff may refer a juvenile for needed services and require the juvenile to make restitution if needed.
 The Site Coordinator will discuss the offense with the juvenile's parent or guardian/caregiver and request assurances that the juvenile will not commit any future offenses.
 Victims of minor offenses are often better served when matters can be resolved locally, providing a more efficient and expeditious resolution.

 This project is supported by Grant# 626000360 awarded by the State of Tennessee, Tennessee Commission on Children and Youth.
 Points of view in this document are those of the author and do not necessarily represent the official position or policies of the State of Tennessee, or Tennessee Commission on Children and Youth.
 What are the offenses that will be considered for the Shelby County Schools School House Adjustment Program Enterprise?

 Typically, if a student commits one of the offenses listed below, the student may be eligible for S.H.A.P.E.
-Assault and disorderly conduct accounted for approximately 65% of the students transported to Juvenile Court in 2006:

 - Assault (Non-Serious Injuries)

 - Disorderly Conduct

 - Criminal Trespass

 - Gambling

 - Possession of Marijuana

 - Vandalism under \$500

 - Theft under \$500

 - Possession of Drug Paraphernalia

 - Possession of Alcohol

+- Public Intoxication